Room in Roof Insulation GuideAbout Icynene

 - Improves the Cosiness Factor of your Living Space: Insulating the loft makes the space warmer during the cold winter nights and cooler in hot summer days.
 This inherently makes it a more habitable and cosy living space.

-- Cost-Saving: Installing insulation boarding allows you to significantly cut down your energy bills.
+- Cost-Saving: Installing insulation boarding allows you to significantly cut down your energy bills through energy efficiency.
 The initial cost of insulation for the room in your roof from a professional installer may seem high—but it pays for itself many times over throughout its 40-year shelf life.

 - It’s Good for the Environment: A well-insulated home leads to a more efficient heating system and lower emissions—hence reducing your Carbon footprint.